logo

 Conclusion

 Similar to other income earners, freelancers must comply with the income tax and GST regulations based on their nature of services and the amount of annual turnover.
-Section 44ADA is a beneficial section that mitigates the efforts of maintaining extensive books of accounts through presumptive taxation, resulting in better tax management for individuals earning freelance income.
+Section 44ADA of the Income Tax Act is a beneficial section that mitigates the efforts of maintaining extensive books of accounts through presumptive taxation, resulting in better tax management for individuals earning freelance income.
+This section allows for 50% of gross annual receipts to be deemed as taxable income, simplifying the tax filing process for freelancers.

 A similar is the case with filing GST, which ensures better compliance for freelancers earning more than Rs 20 lakhs annually.